LivePersonInc/developer-center/pages/documents/data/personal-data-deletion/overview.md

  * For messaging only - messaging conversations are still not deleted from one of LP's messaging repositories.

+ * Photo / file sharing data is not deleted.

- * File sharing / secure form data is not deleted.
+ * Secure form data is not deleted.

  * Authentication via login will be available during the beta period.